 As I walked to my corral, a very long walk, for the first time I felt like I had earned my spot.
 It really sunk in and I got choked up thinking, “Dad if you could only see me now.
 I’m about to run the Boston Marathon.”

 I snapped out of it pretty quick though as some guys on the sidelines had a grill offering us (in Boston accents) “Braghts!
 Who wans some braghts n bear!”
-I could only imagine the horrible consequences of eating a sausage and beer before a Mary.
+I could only imagine the horrible consequences of eating a sausage and beer before a marathon.

 Getting to Wave 1 Corral 3 was kind of like looking for your car in an airport parking lot.
 I just kept walking and walking following the numbers.
 Before going into my corral I ran into Paddy and we chatted for a bit.
 Next up I saw Sebastien.
 He and I chatted about times.
 Because of the heat he was going to shoot for a 2:40.
 “Totally man, play it safe.”